rykerish/duolingo_scraper/README.md

-# Duolingo scraper for Anki flashcards
+# [Duolingo](https://www.duolingo.com/) scraper for Anki flashcards

 First of all, a quick disclaimer: this script doesn't actually create Anki flashcards.
-It create a `<language>.tsv` file which you can then import into Anki.
+It creates a `<language>.tsv` file which you can then import into Anki.

+Basically, it takes the [list of words you've learned](https://www.duolingo.com/words) and retrieves their [definition](https://www.duolingo.com/dictionary) which it writes into a spreadsheet.

 You are free to modify and share the script as you wish (see [license](https://github.com/rykerish/duolingo_scraper/blob/main/LICENSE)).
 However, note that if you change it, the Anki template (`Template.apkg`) will probably not be valid anymore.